 How much does the connector cost?
 Our starter plan for Magento starts at $25 usd per month and allows up to 2.5 GBs of data.
 The next plan is $100 per month and allows up to 10 GBs of data.
 With our Junior plan, your monthly data allowance is 2.5GB (Gigabytes) which translates to roughly 2,621 files (JSON, CSV, Excel, etc).
-The junior plan is perfect for smaller cafes and breweries.
-Our sales team can also provide estimates to you based on your transactional data.

 How do I know how much data I am using?
 Within the DSYNC dashboard there is a data counter that shows your daily and monthly usage.
 This feature is available via your free trial.

 What versions of Magento 1 is DSYNC compatible with?
 Version(s): CE v1.7+ & EE v1.11+